 Determining the best team size

-After investigating the positioning, we have investigated team size.
+After examining the positioning, we examined the team size.
 Team size is an important aspect in two ways.
 First of all, the more helpers, the less the key sprinter has to do to maintain a good position.
-Secondly, if a fast finishing sprinter has too many helpers around him, you as a team might lose flexibility and might be left behind or be restricted in tactics.
+Secondly, if a fast finishing sprinter has too many helpers around him, you might lose flexibility as a team and end up being left behind or restricted in tactics.
 The optimal number of helpers is determined using the same type of statistical analysis.
-This is calculated for various distances till the finish line, starting from the last 10 kilometres.
+This is calculated for various distances till the finish line, starting from the last 10 kilometers.

 Team time trial: a smooth ride

 The plan for an optimal team time trial (TTT) is essentially very simple.
 The point is that all riders reach the finish exactly by the time they run out of energy.
-Having energy left, means you could have gone faster, running out of energy before the finish, means that your helpers will have to continue without you.
-The plan can be better executed with coaching based on insights from real-time data and can then yield up to 20 seconds on a TTT of around 30 kilometres.
-This is why it is very valuable to get insights from data.
-Additionally, in a TTT you have more control over the course of the race than in regular race stages.
+Having energy left, means you could have gone faster; running out of energy before the finish means that your helpers will have to continue without you.
+The plan could be better executed using coaching that is based on insights from real-time data, which can yield up to 20 seconds on a TTT of around 30 kilometers.
+This is why it is very valuable to gain insights from data.
+Additionally, you have more control over the course of the race in a TTT compared to regular race stages.
 There are many possibilities to gain more insights.
-For example, in wind tunnels you can simulate real-live racing to identify the optimal positioning for attaining the least resistance and therefore the lowest energy consumption for the specific course you are driving.
+For example, in wind tunnels you can simulate real-live racing to identify optimal positioning for the least resistance and therefore the lowest energy consumption for your specific course.

 Real-time sensor data analysis

 We use sensors on bicycles and riders that measure three things: heart rate, speed and the power transmitted to the pedals.
-During training, since the use of live performance data is not allowed in competition, the data from those sensors can be sent in real time to the cloud and back to be presented on a dashboard in the team leader’s car.
+During training, since the use of live performance data is not allowed in competition, the data from those sensors can be sent to the cloud in real time and back to be presented on a dashboard in the team leader’s car.
 Using this type of technology only makes sense if you can properly model an optimal execution of a TTT.
 We developed this system in an innovation project together with the Technical University Delft (TU Delft) and Team Sunweb.
-This includes optimising the time intervals for the lead riders.
+This includes optimizing the time intervals for the lead riders.
 If you take the lead too explosively as a rider, it will take too much power.
-Taking the lead too gradually is also suboptimal.
-TU Delft has developed the ideal plan for a stage with mathematical modeling.
+Taking the lead too gradually is also sub-optimal.
+TU Delft developed the ideal plan for a stage with mathematical modeling.
 Our system compares the actual performance to this ideal plan in real time.
-An important factor for feeding that model is that you properly measure how long a rider rides in front (see Figure 2).
-Because that strongly determines how quickly his figurative battery drains, and needless to say, the goal is to use those batteries optimally.
+An important factor for feeding that model is to properly measure how long a rider rides in front (see Figure 2), because that strongly determines how quickly his figurative battery drains, and needless to say, the goal is to use those batteries optimally.
 Our model measures the lead turns (how long a rider rides in front) based on, among other things, the data on speed and power, and it determines the lead position with a 93% reliability.
 In addition, the system can only be used if the data arrive within a few seconds.
-However, the definition of “real-time” differs between the commonly used BI tools and they take up to 10 seconds to refresh.
+However, the definition of “real time” differs between the commonly used BI tools and they take up to 10 seconds to refresh.
 That was not fast enough, so we built a solution ourselves to generate real-time insights for the support vehicle with a latency of less than 1.8 seconds.